Gutsy

 Final Product

-• Conversational Logging — A smart input experience using voice, text, and widgets to help users quickly capture meals, symptoms, and daily activity.
+• Conversational Logging — A responsive input experience using voice, text, and widgets to help users quickly capture meals, symptoms, and daily activity—no overthinking required.

-đź”— You can interact with the prototype below or open it full screen for the best experience!
+You can scroll down a bit and interact with the prototype below or open it full screen for the best experience!

 Results & Testing